One-dimensional approximation of measures in Wasserstein distances: Preliminaries

 where $\dist(\cdot, A)$ denotes the distance function to the set $A$.
+A sequence $\left(A_n\right)_{n \in \mathbb{N}}$ of closed subsets of $\RR^d$ converges in the Hausdorff sense to $A$ if $\lim_{n\to\infty} d_H(A_n, A)=0$, and we write $A_n \xrightarrow[n \to \infty]{d_H} A$.
 One can prove that this notion of convergence is equivalent to uniform convergence of the distance functions.
 Since the latter are all 1-Lipschitz, as a consequence of Arzela-Ascoli's Theorem it follows that if the sequence is contained in a compact set, one can always extract a convergent subsequence.
 This compactness result is known as {\em Blaschke's Theorem}, see \cite[Theorem 6.1]{ambrosio2000functions}.

 A sequence of closed sets $C_n$ converges in the sense of Kuratowski to $C$, and we write $C_n \xrightarrow[n \to \infty]{K} C$, whenever the two properties hold: \begin{enumerate} \item Given a sequence $x_n \in C_n$, all its cluster points are contained in $C$. \item For all points $x\in C$ there exists a sequence $x_n \in C_n$, converging to $x$. \end{enumerate} Again, one can show that $C_n\to C$ in the sense of Kuratowski if and only if $\dist(x,C_n)\to\dist(x,C)$ (possibly infinite if $C=\emptyset$) locally uniformly (see~\cite[Cor.~4.7]{rockafellar2009variational}).
-In addition, Kuratowski convergence also induces a compact topology, {\em i.e.} any sequence of closed sets has a subsequence which converges, possibly to the empty set.
+In addition, the Bolzano-Weierstrass property holds for the Kuratowski convergence as well, \textit{i.e.} any sequence of closed sets has a subsequence which converges, possibly to the empty set.

-The following Lemma describes a relation between Hausdorff and Kuratowski convergences.
-We prove it in Appendix~\ref{appendix.kuratowski_convergence}. \begin{lemma} Let $(C_n)_{n \in \mathbb{N}}$ be a sequence of closed sets in $\mathbb{R}^d$, converging to $C$ in the sense of Kuratowski.
-Then, for any $x \in \mathbb{R}^d$,
+It is classical that Hausdorff and Kuratowski convergences coincide on sequences on uniformly bounded compact sets, the next lemma describes a more subtle relationship.
+We prove it in Appendix~\ref{appendix.kuratowski_convergence}. \begin{lemma} Let $(C_n)_{n \in \mathbb{N}}$ be a sequence of closed sets in $\RR^d$, converging to $C$ in the sense of Kuratowski.
+Then, for any $x \in \RR^d$,

 for every radius $R>0$ such that $\overline{C\cap B_R(x)} = C\cap \overline{B}_R(x)$.
 Moreover, that condition holds for all $R>0$ except in a countable set. \end{lemma}